ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 values MUST be ignored.
 This value determines the structure and semantics of the rest of the structure.

-- "issuer_name" is a UTF-8 string containing the hostname of the issuer, i.e., the fully qualified DNS hostname of the issuer using ASCII encoding without a trailing dot.
-This allows the support of internationalized hostnames through the use of A-labels defined in {{?RFC5890}}.
-This is hostname identifies the issuer that is allowed to issue tokens that can be redeemed by this origin.
+- "issuer_name" is an ASCII string that identifies the issuer using the format of the authority portion of a URI as defined in {{Section 3.2 of !URI=RFC3986}}.
+This name identifies the issuer that is allowed to issue tokens that can be redeemed by this origin.
 The field that stores this string in the challenge is prefixed with a 2-octet integer indicating the length, in network byte order.

 - "redemption_context" is an optional field.
 If present, it allows the origin